kamaravichow/vertical-tabs-android/README.md

-# Shelf Tabs
+# Vertical Tabs Android
- Android lib for verticle tab bar
+ Android lib for verticle tab bar like in MI Store app

  ---